2019 World Athletics Championships – Women's 4 × 100 metres relay: Summary

 Already the world leader from their qualifying heat, Jamaica added a fresh Shericka Jackson to anchor.
-The British team brought in their star Dina Asher-Smith to run the second leg (completing an Asha, Asher-Smith, Ashleigh alliterative combination).
-Uncharacteristically, USA ran the same four runners.
+The British team brought in their star Dina Asher-Smith to run the second leg.
+Uncharacteristically, the United States chose to run the same four athletes in both heat and final.

 On the first leg of the final, Natalliah Whyte got Jamaica into the lead passing to their star Shelly-Ann Fraser-Pryce first.
-Against Asher-Smith, two lanes to her outside and USA's Teahna Daniels three lanes out, Fraser-Pryce appeared to gain slightly against the stagger.
-Already passed one lane outside of Jamaica, Trinidad and Tobago's Kelly-Ann Baptiste was left far behind, more indicative of the damage Fraser-Pryce inflicted on the competition.
-She handed off efficiently to Jonielle Smith.
-Through the turn, Jamaica had the lead, USA's Morolake Akinosun and GBR's Ashleigh Nelson battling for second with Mujinga Kambundji bringing the Swiss team into contention, chased by China.
-Jamaica's pass to Jackson had a slight hesitation but they left the zone with a 3 metre lead.
-GBR entered the final zone side by side with USA.
-GBR's stick, passing to Daryll Neita, never stopped moving.
-Comparatively, USA ran up onto Kiara Parker.
-In all GBR gained a metre and a half coming out of the zone with Switzerland's pass to Salomé Kora keeping pace.
-Jackson held Jamaica's lead across the finish line with Neita running a strong leg to keep the pressure on.
-Parker was unable to make any gain, but USA held off a fast closing Switzerland for bronze.
+Against Asher-Smith, two lanes to her outside and the United States' Teahna Daniels three lanes out, Fraser-Pryce appeared to gain slightly against the stagger.
+One lane outside of Jamaica, Trinidad and Tobago's Kelly-Ann Baptiste had been left far behind, falling out of contention.
+Fraser-Price handed off to Jonielle Smith with the Jamaican lead intact.

+Through the turn, Jamaica maintained the lead, while America's Morolake Akinosun and Great Britain's Ashleigh Nelson battled for second with Mujinga Kambundji bringing the Swiss team into contention, chased by China.
+Jamaica's final pass to Jackson had a slight hesitation but they still left the zone with a 3 metre lead.

+Great Britain entered the final zone side by side with the United States.
+The British quartet's baton, passing to Daryll Neita on anchor was almost perfect, as the stick never stopped moving.
+In comparison, Morolake Akinosun for the United States all but ran up onto Kiara Parker before making the exchange.
+The British gained a metre and a half coming out of the zone with Switzerland's pass to Salomé Kora keeping pace.

+Jackson held on to Jamaica's lead across the finish line with Neita running a strong final leg to keep the pressure on.
+Parker for the United States was unable to make any gain, but they held off a fast closing Switzerland for bronze.